cjtoolseram/cjtoolseram-drone/README.md

 include drone
 ~~~

-You can find the config is in `/etc/drone/drone.toml` and this is the default value for `config_path`.
+You can find the config is in `/etc/drone/drone.toml`.

 Default database setting will use SQLite3.